 Basic Program Structure

-Let’s open the playground!
+Let’s open it:

-$ par-lang playground
+$ par playground

 Run on an empty program